Modern Slavery Act Statement

 Our Compliance Committee takes responsibility for implementing the objectives considered in this statement.

-The Head of Compliance will monitor progress of our efforts in this area and issues (should they arise) and report back to our Chief Operating Officer (“COO”) directly.
+The Head of Compliance will monitor progress of our efforts in this area and issues (should they arise) and report back to our Chief Operating Officer (“COO”) and the Compliance Committee directly.

 MONITORING AND REPORTING